Gladstone Branch

 The Gladstone Branch (also known as the Gladstone Line) is a commuter rail line operated by NJ Transit in the U.S. state of New Jersey, one of two branches of the Morris & Essex Lines.
 Gladstone Line trains operate between Gladstone station and either Hoboken Terminal or New York Penn Station.

 The Gladstone Branch itself runs from Gladstone to a junction with the Morris & Essex at Summit.
 It is single-tracked with passing sidings at Murray Hill, Stirling, Bernardsville and west of Far Hills.

 At Summit, the Gladstone Branch joins with the Morristown Line.
 East of Newark Broad Street station, Gladstone Line trains may either continue to Hoboken Terminal, where PATH trains or NY Waterway ferries allow connection to New York, or use the Kearny Connection to diverge to New York Penn Station; two peak-hour trains from Gladstone offer direct trips to/from New York Penn Station.

 On weekdays during rush hours, the line operates in two zones: all stops from Hoboken to Summit; or express from Hoboken to Short Hills (one station east of Summit), and then local to Gladstone.
 All weekend and off-peak service is local across the entire line.

-The Gladstone Branch proper, the part of the Gladstone Line west of the junction with the Morris & Essex at Summit, is The line primarily operates in the eastbound direction weekday peak hours, except for a small number of reverse peak trains.
+The line primarily operates in the eastbound direction weekday peak hours, except for a limited number of reverse peak trains.
 On weekends the line operates Gladstone-Summit service hourly along the branch.
 Until August 13, 2006 all trains continued to Hoboken.
 On that date, service between Hoboken and Summit was cut back to once every two hours on weekends.
 On May 11, 2008, off-peak weekday Hoboken-Dover trains (600 Series) were cut.
 In addition, weekend Gladstone trains were cut back to Summit, and a shuttle train operated every two hours between Newark Broad Street and Hoboken Terminal.
 (This shuttle train was later extended to provide bihourly service to Bay Street on the Montclair–Boonton Line).
 Passengers for Penn Station connect at Summit to/from a Dover/Penn Station train.

 The line is colored pale green on system maps and its symbol is a horse, a reference to the Grand National Hurdle Stakes steeplechase race held in the area.